Ricky294/trader/README.md

 used when making trading decisions.
 - **Indicator:** Technical indicators are used to produce buy and sell signals.
 - **Backtesting:** Allows a trader to simulate a strategy on historical data to generate, analyze and visualize results.
-- **Live trading:** Refers to real time trading with real money on a real market.
+- **Live trading:** Refers to real time trading with real amount on a real market.
 - **Maker order:** Goes into the order book.
 Gets executed at a specified price (e.g. Limit order).
 - **Taker order:** Executes instantly by taking liquidity out from the order book (e.g. Market order).
 - **Liquidation:** Position liquidation is a forced action and happens automatically